google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 Another application is principal component analysis.
 If you think about what an autoencoder is doing, it is reducing input data down into the minimal amount of information required to then revive that data.
 It is finding principal components using a neural network.
 You can train the model and then use the encoder to reduce the dimensionality of your data before feeding it into another model.

 Another interesting application is data cleaning.
 Autoencoders can be used to remove noise from data.
-In our lab, we'll remove static and watermarks from images.
+In our lab we'll remove static and watermarks from images.
 Admittedly, there is some data loss, but it is still an interesting application.
 -->

 ---